 One Pot Tomato Pumpkin Pasta

-- 1 pound whole grain penne pasta can sub brown rice pasta to make this gluten free
+- 1 pound whole wheat penne pasta - can sub brown rice pasta to make this gluten free

 - 1 15 oz can tomato sauce

-This recipe makes at least 4 servings and tastes great reheated for lunch the next day.
+- This recipe makes 4-6 servings and tastes great reheated for lunch the next day.
 However, if you do not want to make that many servings, make only the amount of pasta you would like, and take some of the sauce out of the pot to freeze or store in the fridge before you mix everything together.
 Also, if you like a higher sauce to pasta ratio, you may want to make less pasta.

 - Leftovers can be stored in airtight containers in the fridge for 3-5 days.

 So delightful!
 Wanted to toss together something simple with what i had in my pantry – need to go grocery shopping – lucky i had pumpkin in the fridge.
 5/5!

 Lizzie Streit, MS, RDN